aschaer/Simulation-GESS/README.md

-# MATLAB HS12 – Research Plan (Template)
+# MATLAB HS12 – Research Plan
-(text between brackets to be removed)

 > * Group Name: (be creative!)
 > * Group participants names: Arner Flurin, Demicheli Samuele, Schaer Alessandro, Solcà Gerson
-> * Project Title: Mensa optimization by queue separation(can be changed)
+> * Project Title: Mensa optimization by queue separation

 ## General Introduction

+Every day it's the same old story:
+The mensas are full, the queues keep growing and the wait seems to have no end.
+Since we are directly interested, we asked ourselves if it's due to the mensa's configuration and we thought of another approach;
+"What if you had to choose the line before entering the mensa without having the possibility to change it?"
+Other groups have already simulated a model of the actual mensa of the ETH, but we are interested on the effects of a change in the mensa structure.
 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)
 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

 ## The Model

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
+(Why is your model a good abstraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions